Kreeblah/SidewinderToUSB/README.md

 Gameport part taken from https://github.com/shadwork/Arduino-PC-Gameport-HID/blob/master/Schematic/DB15%20Connector.fzpz

-I've never laid out a PCB before, so this may have issues (the layout is also extremely amateurish).
-I'm currently waiting on my boards and parts in order to be able to test.
+I'd never laid out a PCB before when I put this together, so the layout is super amateurish.
+It does, however, work.

 Component list for building:
 - 1x Teensy 2.0